VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 ~~~
 ```

-When the state is "activated", it "binds" the blade's controller with its template and the new blade is shown.
+When the state is "activated", the blade's controller is bound to its template and the new blade is shown.

 4. Add a new menu item in main menu for the blade and define menu item permissions by editing *\CustomerReviewsModule.Web\Scripts\module.js*: